Choose another writer in this calendar:

 Collins followed her as the "Queen of Trash Lit" – or the soap operatic

 romance with much sex.
-"I write very raunchy books, but they have a
+"I write very raunchy books," Collins said, "but

 or her sister's experiences in the film industry.
 She was called